- 1 COMMERCIAL INSURANCE

-Brokers and agents act in different ways to secure insurance for consumers.
-Brokers may sell for many insurance companies and are usually paid by you in the form of a broker fee charged for placing and servicing your insurance business.
-Agents are appointed by insurance companies and are paid a commission by the insurance company with which business is placed.
+It’s very important for you to know that Brokers have the right to sell for many insurance companies.
+However, they’re paid by you in the form of a broker fee charged for placing and servicing your insurance business.
+Insurance companies appoints agents who are paid a commission by the insurance company with which business is placed.

 Or if you already have business insurance, the broker-agent will ask to review your current policy.
-The broker-agent is comparing limits, exposure bases, business classifications, exclusions, and endorsements in order to analyze any gaps, errors, or overlaps that may exist in your current commercial policy.
+The broker-agent is going to compare your limits, exposure bases, business classifications, exclusions, and endorsements.
+These are done in order to analyze any gaps, errors or overlaps that may exist in your current commercial policy.

 KIND OF INSURANCE NEEDED FOR DIFFERENT TYPES OF BUSINESSES

-It provides coverage for property that could be stolen, damaged, or destroyed by a covered peril.
-The term “property insurance” includes many lines of available insurance:
+It provides coverage for stolen, damaged or destroyed property by a covered peril.
+The term “property insurance” comprises many types of available insurance:

-BOILER AND MACHINERY
+BOILER AND MACHINERY:

-COMMERCIAL GENERAL LIABILITY
+COMMERCIAL GENERAL LIABILITY:

 A BUSINESS OWNERS POLICY